DENIOS Ltd

 Media Resistance List

-When looking to identify which spill pallet type is suitable for the materials you are using, it's best practice to consult the safety data sheets for the materials.
+When identifying which spill pallet type is suitable for the materials you are using, it's best practice to consult the safety data sheets for the materials.
 Within these, you will find all the relevant information regarding the safe storage and transport of your materials.

-To help you figure out which spill pallet is most suitable for your needs, we've compiled a media resistance list - which covers a wide variety of storage media.
+To help you determine which spill pallet is most suitable for your needs, we've compiled a media resistance list covering a wide variety of storage media.

 Chemical stored Concentration Steel 1), 4) S-Steel 2) Galvanized-Steel 3) Poly - PE / HDPE 4)